erinvdoyle/instatrip/README.md

 Crave the magic of adventure but need the security of cold, hard data?
 Welcome to **InstaTrip**, your source for perfectly planned travel spontaneity (courtesy of a Google Sheet)

 InstaTrip asks you a few simple questions (nothing too deep!), then compiles a hand-picked list of European destinations based on your preferences.
 Fancy a quick solo trip to Bucharest?
 A hen party in Amsterdam?
 Maybe a spicy weekend for two in Istanbul?
 We’ve got you covered.
-We'll match the occasion of your trip to your chosen interests: Shopping? *Check.* Dining? *Absolutely.* Nightlife? *Cheers!*
+We'll match the occasion of your trip to your chosen interests.
+Shopping? *Check.* Dining? *Absolutely.* Nightlife? *Cheers!*

 But that's not all, reader. **InstaTrip** even saves you the trouble of flight searching.
 Thanks to the Ryanair API, we’ll show you the cheapest ticket to your destination.
 Decision fatigue is real, so help us help you.
 No need to spend hours searching for flights-- that's time better spent agonizing over how to fit your entire wardrobe + toiletries into a 40cm x 20cm bag :fearful: